michael-brazell-md/nextflow-sandbox/README.md

 ### 0.1.2

 Found an issue with escaped characters in the Nextflow container run command when launching a container from a pipeline with spaces in its name; opted to replace spaces with underscores when creating a pipeline to bypass the issue altogether; may revisit at a later date.

+### 0.1.3

+Now handles escaped characters in the Nextflow container run command when launching a container from a pipeline with spaces in its name.